 Tankless Toilet Keeps Running – What Should I Do?

 This problem may be caused by a number of things, all of which have different remedies.
-For instance, it may happen because the relief valve is not seating properly or the bypass orifice in the unit is clogged.
+For instance, it may happen because the relief valve is not seating properly or the bypass orifice is clogged.

 If this is the cause, you should disassemble the working parts and clean them thoroughly.
-Running toilet may also occur if the inside cover is damaged or cracked.
+A toilet may also run if the inside cover is damaged or cracked.

 If this is the problem, you should shut off all control stops until the pressure has been restored, then open them again.